LAY ASIDE EVERY WEIGHT

 In the ancient days, weights were stones carved in shapes, usually with a flat base and often inscribed with their weight and the standard they followed.
 In those days, people usually carried weights in a pouch or bag with them.

-This is why the Scripture commands, “You shall not have in your bag differing weights, a heavy and a light.”
+This is why God commands, “You shall not have in your bag differing weights, a heavy and a light.”
 (Deut.
 25:13 NKJV).

-It is therefore imperative for you to identify and put off or lay aside every weight on you as you run the spiritual race that is set before you.
+Therefore, you must identify and put off or lay aside every weight on you as you run the spiritual race set before you.

-What are the weights that can hinder or disallow you from running and finishing well the Christian race?
+What weights can hinder or disallow you from running successfully and finishing well in the Christian race?

-At this point, it is wise for you to pause and examine your life critically so that you may identify the weights you have been bearing along as you run the race and see to it that you lay down every one of them at the Lord’s feet.
+At this point, it is wise for you to pause and examine your life critically to identify the weights you have been bearing along as you run the race and see to it that you lay down every one of them at the Lord’s feet.

 Whatever in your life that has become a weight, hindrance, or distraction to you must be promptly laid aside, put off, or given up so that you may finish your race well and obtain your crown.